 “Do you honestly believe that time can excuse all the things that you’ve done to me” Miriam forges a plea,”Jewel please don’t not here on the public steps” but Jewel interrupts.

-“Oh, why I see, not in public, we musn’t speak the truth out in the open you and I now” Miriam continues on with her honeyed disbelief, “it’s not about me that I’m worried”Jewel asserts, “well right here on the public street…in the light of day…Let me tell you Miriam Dearing…that murder starts in the heart…and it’s first weapon is a vicious tongue.”
+“Oh, why I see, not in public, we mustn’t speak the truth out in the open you and I now” Miriam continues on with her honeyed disbelief, “it’s not about me that I’m worried”Jewel asserts, “well right here on the public street…in the light of day…Let me tell you Miriam Dearing…that murder starts in the heart…and its first weapon is a vicious tongue.”

-Jewel replies, “Go away from me” in a harshly deep throated voice.
+Jewel replies, “Go away from me” in a harshly deep-throated voice.
 Years of hatred and bitterness built up there in that tone.
-“I’m ill I”m very ill” The servant looks caring at his employer, and with what seems to be the last bit of air she can breath she tells Miriam.
+“I’m ill I”m very ill” The servant looks caring at his employer, and with what seems to be the last bit of air she can breathe she tells Miriam.

 Velma speaks the simple truth, “she’s nothin’ but a child.”
 She’s picking up the broken pieces off the floor, looking as messy as the broken pieces themselves.
 Half mumbling half pronouncing the words so as to be heard.
 “She never does anything around here anyway.”
-Now the words are completely non distinct.
-Miriam looking down at the mess and Velma.
-She is holding the sensationalist magazine Crimes of Passion and then she asks Velma, “who brought this into the house?”
+Now the words are completely nondistinct.
+Miriam looked down at the mess and Velma.
+She is holding the sensationalist magazine Crimes of Passion and then she asks Velma, “Who brought this into the house?”

 Velma screeches like a hawk, “I did, I brought it in, it was in the mailbox just like that… I reckon somebody put it there…you know…she broke that dang blarn tea pot up there.”
 The two women standing at the base of the stairs.
-Velma looking at Miriam for consensus and Miriam looking upward thinking of Charlotte.
+Velma looks at Miriam for consensus and Miriam looks upward thinking of Charlotte.

-Velma continues, “tea running all down the wall…” Velma gesticulating all over the place like a rag doll on the warpath.
+Velma continues, “Tea running all down the wall…” Velma gesticulating all over the place like a rag doll on the warpath.
 “Shoowee!”
-Miriam ignores Velma and says, “incidentally I managed to find some women to do the packing please let me know when they arrive.”
-She walks passed Velma without any regard to the outburst she just shared.
+Miriam ignores Velma and says, “Incidentally I managed to find some women to do the packing please let me know when they arrive.”
+She walks passed Velma without any regard for the outburst she just shared.
 Dismissive and calculating.
-Miriam is starting to emerge the antagonist.
+Miriam is starting to emerge as the antagonist.
 Velma continues to mumble inaudible asides mimicking Miriam and then makes a half hostile half comical gesture toward Miriam who has already gone upstairs out of sight.

 Jump cut to Charlotte throwing a cup and smashing it against the wall in the hallway outside her bedroom door.
 She screams at Miriam, ” I told you to stay out!” and slams the door shut.
 Miriam storms into the room.

 Charlotte has a right to her paranoia.
-She’s bee suspected of a horrible murder.
-Haunted by loss ,reminded time and time again by the sensationalist papers and taunting letters.
+She’s been suspected of a horrible murder.
+Haunted by loss, reminded time and time again by the sensationalist papers and taunting letters.
 Again, there is a level of credibility to Charlotte’s hysteria, and yet the narrative frames her as unstable.
 It is an uncomfortable friction of realities that rubs against the grain, Perhaps on a more subconscious level the truth is hacking away at her mind, thus Charlotte is given to fits of rage and regression.
 Yet, She does have cause to feel persecuted.
-In her most ired stew, Charlotte comes across more human, than Miriam who is forbidding and inwardly hostile.
+In her most ired stew, Charlotte comes across as more human, than Miriam who is forbidding and inwardly hostile.